chaoss/MARS/README.md

 CHAOSS metrics have been defined to provide an in-depth view into the various features of an open-source project.
 The metrics are also a key input to help organizations strategically invest their resources.

 M.A.R.S.
 (Metrics Automated Release System) aim is to automate & improve the metric release process.
-Keeping in mind the ever evolving CHAOSS, the system is scalable and flexible enough for easy tweaking in future.
+Keeping in mind the ever evolving CHAOSS, the system is scalable and flexible enough for easy tweaking in the future.

 The final outcome is generation of reports for the metrics and their translations counterparts respectively.